appleraincoat/tp/docs/UserGuide.md

 Adds a client to the Realodex.
 Note that `TAG` is optional, and that you may input the parameters in any order (e.g. if the command specifies `n/NAME a/ADDRESS`, `a/ADDRESS n/NAME` is also acceptable).
-You may also have multiple tags per client.
+You may also have multiple remarks per client.

 Format: `add n/NAME p/PHONE i/INCOME e/EMAIL a/ADDRESS f/FAMILY [t/TAG]...`